MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/first-incident-remediate.md

 - **Download or collect file** – This action allows analysts to download a file in a password protected .zip archive file for further analysis by the organization.
 - **Deep analysis** – This action executes a file in a secure, fully instrumented cloud environment.
 Deep analysis results show the file's activities, observed behaviors, and associated artifacts, such as dropped files, registry modifications, and communication with IP addresses.

-Continuing the example in [Respond to your first incident-Detect, triage, and analyze incidents](first-incident-analyze.md), remediation activity for this incident can be to:
+Continuing the example in [Detect, triage, and analyze incidents](first-incident-analyze.md#analyze-and-investigate-incidents), an analyst can remediate this incident with these actions:

-1. Immediately reset the user password
+1. Immediately reset the user account password
 2. Isolate the device in Microsoft 365 Defender until deep analysis is complete
 3. Ensure the malicious file was quarantined from SharePoint
 4. Check which endpoints were affected by malware
 5. Rebuild systems
 6. Check for similar Microsoft Cloud App Security alerts for other users
 7. Create a custom indicator in Microsoft Defender for Endpoint to block a Tor IP address
-8. Create a governance action in Microsoft Cloud App Security for this type of alert such as those shown in the following image.
+8. Create a governance action in Microsoft Cloud App Security for this type of alert such as those shown in the following image:

    :::image type="content" source="../../media/first-incident-remediate/first-incident-mcas-governance.png" alt-text="Example of governance actions in the Microsoft Cloud App Security portal":::